 Crema – Biking and Town Scenes

-Crema and its surrounding countryside appear in many cycling scenes.
-The flat terrain and pastel buildings emphasize the film’s everyday realism.
+Crema and the surrounding area are featured in several scenes of cycling.
+The smooth terrain and pastel-colored buildings highlight the films’ everyday realism.

 Real-world feel: